angular/protractor/docs/frameworks.md

 Choosing a Framework
 ====================

-Protractor supports three behavior driven development (BDD) test frameworks: Jasmine, Mocha, and Cucumber.
+Protractor supports two behavior driven development (BDD) test frameworks out of the box: Jasmine and Mocha.
 These frameworks are based on JavaScript and Node.js and provide the syntax, scaffolding, and reporting tools you will use to write and manage your tests.

 Using Jasmine